The Bankrate promise

 The 5 states with the coolest housing economies

-- 49. Louisiana.
-It ranks worst in past-due loans, with more than 11 percent of homeowners behind on their mortgage payments.
+- 51. Louisiana.
+It ranks worst in past-due loans, with 6.8 percent of homeowners behind on their mortgage payments.
 Louisiana also fares poorly on price appreciation, job growth and tax burden.

-To calculate the Housing Heat Index for the third quarter of 2020, Bankrate analyzed six data points:
+To calculate the Housing Heat Index for the first quarter of 2022, Bankrate analyzed six data points:

-- annual home price appreciation for the third quarter as reported by the Federal Housing Finance Agency’s Home Price Index;
+- Annual home price appreciation for the first quarter as reported by the Federal Housing Finance Agency’s Home Price Index;

-- share of mortgages past due for the third quarter as reported by the Mortgage Bankers Association;
+- Share of mortgages past due for the first quarter as reported by the Mortgage Bankers Association;

-- unemployment rate for September from the U.S. Labor Department;
+- Unemployment rate for March from the U.S. Labor Department;

-- annual job growth as of September from the U.S. Labor Department;
+- Annual job growth as of March from the U.S. Labor Department;

-- the cost of living index for 2020 from the Center for Regional Economic Competitiveness;
+- The cost of living index for 2021 from the Center for Regional Economic Competitiveness;

 The index overweights home price appreciation, the metric that most clearly conveys a housing market’s desirability.
 And the index underweights cost of living and tax burden — home prices can soar despite those factors, but a new wave of remote work makes those factors more relevant than they were in the past.